silversub/terraform/provider/classic-infrastructure-resources.md

 ## `ibm_compute_placement_group`
 {: #plmt-group}

 Create, update, or delete a placement group for your virtual server instance.
-With placement groups, you can control to which physical host your virtual server instance is deployed to.
+With placement groups, you can control the physical host your virtual server instance is deployed to.
 For more information, see [Placement groups](/docs/virtual-servers?topic=virtual-servers-placement-groups).

 ### Sample Terraform code
 {: #plmt-group-sample}